peteroupc/peteroupc.github.io/random.md

     -   by distributing the results or the random numbers to networked users as they are generated, and
 4. the PRNG algorithm and any procedure using that algorithm to generate that "random" result will remain stable as long as the relevant feature is still in use by the application.
 (Not using seeding allows either to be changed or improved without affecting the application's functionality.)

+Seeds also come into play in other situations, such as:

+* **Verifiable randomness.** An application can use seeds to generate publicly verifiable random numbers (that is, random numbers that are publicly disclosed together with all the information required to verify their generation), using a process described, for example, in [RFC 3797](https://www.rfc-editor.org/rfc/rfc3797.txt) (to the extent its advice is not specific to the Internet Engineering Task Force or its Nominations Committee).
-On the other hand, an application need not use seeding if the randomness is only used for slight and inconspicuous visual variations, provided the visual variations have no impact on application functionality and do not implicate computer or information security.
-For such purposes, the random number generator need only be as strong as required to achieve the desired visual variations.
+* **Noise.** Randomly generated numbers can serve as _noise_, that is, a randomized variation in images and sound.
+An application need not follow the seeding recommendations when generating noise, and the RNG used to generate the noise need only be as strong as required to achieve the desired effect, but only if--
+     - the RNG is used solely to generate noise, or the RNG meets the requirements of a statistical-random or unpredictable-random implementation, and
+     - the use of the noise has no impact on application functionality and does not implicate computer or information security.

+    (A detailed description of noise algorithms, such as white, pink, or other colored noise, Perlin noise, or fractal Brownian motion, is outside the scope of this page.)

 <a id=Using_Random_Number_Generators></a>
 ## Using Random Number Generators